JustenRickert/justenrickert-old-user-page/_posts/2017-06-05-colorless-green-ideas-sleep-furiously.md

 > > a concept or mental impression.

-It is something expressible by words though not entirely, and exists prior to the words.
-Something causally formulated by human consciousness and surreal so as to not exist in concrete form.
+It is something expressible by words though not entirely, and exists prior to the words existing; something causally formulated by human consciousness and surreal (not existing in concrete form).
 In consideration of this, it does not make sense that an idea is green.
 Though, from a surreal perspective, people still attribute abstract meaning sometimes to the adjective green.
 If one forms the sense of green to mean _go_ in the same way that modern people associate the green signals at stoplights to me _go_, then green might be attachable to such a condition the same as the word _go_.
 A green idea could be an idea intended to be or do something at the point one calls it green, similar to stoplights